jlfranklin/techbook/docs/02-help-desk/hardware-offerings.md

 ### Roles and Default Hardware

-Most roles at bixal fall into one high level descriptor(Developer, Sysadmin, Project Manager, Quality Assurance tester, etc).
+Most roles at Bixal fall into one high level descriptor(Developer, Sysadmin, Project Manager, Quality Assurance tester, etc).
 There is a default hardware package for most of these roles.
 During the hiring process People and Culture will reach out to the hiring